How to Write a Bar or Lounge Business Plan

 Alongside demographic targeting, a Bar and Lounge business can capitalize on geographic opportunities.
 For instance, situating a bar or lounge near an office park or university presents a strategic advantage.
 Given their proximity, targeting students or office workers is a practical and sensible choice.
 This approach enables the business to serve a ready market with identifiable needs and behaviors, improving its chances for success.

-In your business plan, delineate how to exploit these demographic and geographic target market opportunities to drive patronage and differentiate your establishment in the competitive bar and lounge industry.
+In your business plan, please explain how to exploit these demographic and geographic target market opportunities to drive patronage and differentiate your establishment in the competitive bar and lounge industry.

 Industry research for a Bar, Lounge, and Night Club Business Plan